yochaigal/kettlewright/README.md

 ## Running the app without Docker (flask)

+It can be helpful to run the app with flask, as you can see changes immediately rather than after restarting the server.

 1. Add USE_FLASK=True to the .env file

-2. Enter the python virtual environment and run the app:
+2. Create the python environment and lock it:

        pipenv shell
+       pipenv lock

+3. Install packages:

+       pipenv sync

+4. Initialize database:

+       flask db upgrade

+5. Run the app:

        flask run --port=8000 --debug

 ## Attribution